-1. To the best of your knowledge, do the results of your physical examination indicate that the student applicant will be able to deliver safe and efficient client care while in the Nursing Program?

-Yes No If no, please explain.
-If additional space is required, please attach your explanation on letterhead stationery.

-2. To the best of your knowledge, can the student applicant perform all of the Technical Standards Essential for Nursing Practice?

-Yes No If no, please explain which standards the applicant is unable to perform and why.
-If additional space is required please attach your explanation on letterhead stationery.

-ATTENTION STUDENT APPLICANT: If the health care provider's response to Question #1 or Question #2 is "No", the student must contact the PCC West Campus Disabled Student Resources (DSR) Office to determine if reasonable accommodations can be made.
-Enrollment into the Nursing Program will be pending evaluation by the PCC West Campus DSR Office and the Nursing Program.

-Licensed Health Care Provider (MD, DO, NP or PA)

-Signature of Licensed Health Care Provider: Date:

-Please PRINT clearly or type:

-Name of licensed health care examiner:

-Title: Telephone Number:

-Address:
+1. To the best of your knowledge, do the results of y that the student applicant will be able to deliver sthe Nursing Program?
+YesNo If no, please explain.
+If additional space is require letterhead stationery. ed, please attach your explanation on 2.
+To the best of your knowledge, can the student ap Standards Essential for Nursing Practice?
+Yes No oplicant perform all of the Technical If no, please explain which standards the applican additional space is required please attach your explains the applicance of the standards of the standards of the applicance of the standards of the standard of the standards of the standards of the standard Quest Resou Enroll ENTION STUDENT APPLICANT: If the health care tion #2 is "No", the student must contact the PCC urces (DSR) Office to determine if reasonable aculment into the Nursing Program will be pending Office and the Nursing Program.
+CWest Campus Disabled Student commodations can be made.
+Licensed Health Care Provider (MD, DO, NP or PA) Signat ture of Licensed Health Care Provider: Date: Please e PRINT clearly or type: Name e of licensed health care examiner: Title: Celephone Number: Addra occi

+APPENDIX G